-The program RAM memory of the ADF7023-J can be used to store firmware modules for the communications processor that provide the ADF7023-J with extra functionality.
-The binary code for these firmware modules and details on their functionality are available from Analog Devices.
-These firmware modules are available online at ftp://ftp.analog.com/pub/RFL/FirmwareModules/ADF7023/.
-Three modules are briefly described in this section: image rejection calibration, AES encryption and decryption, and Reed-Solomon coding.
+The program RAM memory of the ADF7023 can be used to store firmware modules for the communications processor that provide the ADF7023 with extra functionality.
+The binary code for these firmware modules and detail on their functionality are available from Analog Devices.
+Three modules are briefly described in this section, namely, image rejection calibration, AES encryption and decryption, and Reed Solomon coding.